ibm-cloud-docs/text-to-speech/voices.md

 ## Supported languages and voices
 {: #languageVoices}

 Table 1 lists the voices that are available for each language and dialect, including their type and gender.
-Most voices are available as both [Standard voices](#standardVoices) and [Neural voices](#neuralVoices).
-(A neural version of the Japanese voice is not yet available.)
+All voices are available as both [Standard voices](#standardVoices) and [Neural voices](#neuralVoices).
 If you omit the optional `voice` parameter from a request, the service uses the standard `en-US_MichaelVoice` voice by default.

 <table style="width:100%">
   <caption>Table 1.
 Supported languages and voices</caption>